Data Science Degree Programs in Arkansas

 On-Campus Undergraduate Data Science Programs in Arkansas

-There are many data science programs in Arkansas, both major and minor, available at the undergraduate level.
-We will begin our tour of the Natural State’s bachelor’s programs in Fayetteville and the state’s flagship university, The University of Arkansas (U of A).
+Based in Fayetteville and largely recognized as the state’s flagship university, The University of Arkansas (U of A) gives students a number of options to explore data science as a career path.
 Offered by the university’s Sam M. Walton College of Business and its Department of Information Systems, the bachelor’s degree in information systems will allow you the opportunity to learn how to integrate business process ideas as well as understand the technology behind data warehousing.
 Within this 8-semester major program, you can concentrate on either business analytics, enterprise resource planning, or enterprise systems by taking courses such as systems analysis and design, ERP fundamentals, and business project development.
 The Walton College also offers both a business analytics interdisciplinary minor and an information systems minor for business students.

 Southeast of Fayetteville, on the banks of the Arkansas River, you will find the city of Russellville, Arkansas and the main campus of Arkansas Tech University (ATU).
 At ATU, you can enroll in their highly ranked bachelor’s program in business data analytics (BDA) within their Department of Management and Marketing.
 In this 4-year program, students will develop skills in identifying business trends, making data-driven decisions, and thinking critically about real-world business situations.

-The last bachelor’s data science degree program in Arkansas you ought to know about is the bachelor’s of information science degree program at the University of Arkansas-Little Rock (UALR) in the capital city.
+The bachelor’s of information science degree program at the University of Arkansas-Little Rock (UALR) is fittingly based in the capital city.
 This particular program, offered by UALR’s Department of Information Science, gives its students the ability to design and implement computing-based solutions, support the planning of information systems, and make informed decisions whether a team member or leader, among other highly sought-after skills.

-According to the school’s website, there were 92 students enrolled in this program during the Fall 2018 semester, 20 of which were part-time students; the program’s 24 graduates in 2018 can expect to follow career paths into such lucrative jobs as data analysts, network administrators, applications developers, and many other data science careers.
+To help sustain the bioinformatics curriculum, the school hosts the MidSouth Bioinformatics Center.
+The bioinformatics hub provides students, faculty, researchers, and entrepreneurs based in the region access to workshops, equipment, software licenses, and technical assistance.
+By gaining skills in the field from the center and from engaging in the rigorous coursework, program graduates can expect to follow career paths into such lucrative jobs as data analysts, network administrators, applications developers, and MidSouth Bioinformatics Center.
 In addition to this bachelor’s program, UALR’s Department of Information also offers minors in bioinformatics and information technology.